WPManageNinja/paymattic-docs/docs/integrations/how-to-create-a-user-registration-form-with-paymattic-in-wordpress.md

 Now, a pop-up page will appear with various settings options for configuring User Registration.

-All the settings options mentioned in the screenshot below are briefly explained:

 * **Name:** Here, you can set a name according to your preference for your feed.
 * **Email Address:** In this field, you have to select the **Email Address**.